BorgwardtLab/CAsMap/README.md

 ## Installation and compilation

-If all of the dependencies are installed (R, Python, various packages - see below), then installation is simple.
+*Firstly, all dependencies must be installed (R, Python, various packages - see detailed instructions below).* After that, installing CASMAP is simple.

 ### Step 1: Obtaining the C++ compiler